google.com, pub-8048582435733317, DIRECT, f08c47fec0942fa0

 Six-Sentence Story With Audiobook – the Exchange

-I have decided to add audio to some of my writings.
-Even if I dabble in singing (and harsh vocals) I have always felt very insecure about my voice, especially about my ‘SSSS’, but here we go.
-As of 03.2023, this is the only story I have kept the original audio up on alongside the audiobook version on Spotify of the six-sentence story because it was the first I ever made.
-Not the best recording but I like it.
+We have got yet another six-sentence story here and this week I’ve decided to start adding audio to some of my writings.
+I’ve always felt a little insecure about my voice—especially my ‘SSSS’.
+But here we are.
+(Edit: As of 03.2023, this is the only story where I’ve kept the original audio alongside the audiobook version on YouTube, because it was the very first one I ever recorded.
+It’s not the best recording, but it holds a special place in my heart—and honestly, I kind of like it that way.)

 The prompt was created by our wonderful girlieontheedge